kubedb/docs/docs/guides/mysql/pitr/restic/archiver.md

 mysql> flush logs;

 ```
-We can't restore from a full backup since at this point no full backup was perform. so we can choose a specific time in which time we want to restore.We can get the specfice time from the wal that archived in the backup storage .
+We can't restore from a full backup since at this point no full backup was perform. so we can choose a specific time in which time we want to restore.We can get the specific time from the binlog that archived in the backup storage .
 Go to the binlog file and find where to store.
 You can parse binlog-files using  `mysqlbinlog`.

-For the demo I will use the previous time we get form `select now()`
+For the demo I will use the previous time we get from `select now()`

 ```bash
 mysql> select now();